Leesville Road High School Student Services

 Scholarship Bulletins

-Scholarship bulletins will be posted here, as well as the PTSA newsletter.
-This year, our Scholarship Bulletin will be contained in a live document, that will be updated when new scholarships are added.
+The Scholarship Bulletin is posted here, as well as the PTSA newsletter.
+Our Scholarship Bulletin is contained in a live document that will be updated when new scholarships are added.
 This way you just have to click on one link all year.

-Learn more about the five North Carolina Merit Scholarships (ECU Scholars, NC Central Cheatham-White, NC State Park, UNC Morehead-Cain, UNCC Levine) by watching this video and referring to the NC Merit Scholarships handout.
+Learn more about the five North Carolina Merit Scholarships (ECU Scholars, NC Central Cheatham-White, NC State Park, UNC Morehead-Cain, UNCC Levine) by watching this video.

 Wake Tech Scholarships (open March 1 - April 30)

-For additional local scholarships, the NC Community Foundation and Triangle Community Foundation have a number that are Wake-county specific.
-The deadline for the scholarships through Triangle Community Foundation is March 6.
+For additional local scholarships, the NC Community Foundation (NCCF) and Triangle Community Foundation have a number that are Wake-county specific.
+Watch the NCCF video to learn more about their scholarships.
+The NCCF scholarships deadline is March 3.
+The deadline for the scholarships through Triangle Community Foundation is March 9.

 The Scholarship Process